Secretary of State (United Kingdom)

-His Majesty's principal secretaries of state, better known as secretaries of state, are senior ministers of the Crown in the Government of the United Kingdom.
+His Majesty's principal secretaries of state, or secretaries of state, are senior ministers of the Crown in the Government of the United Kingdom.
 Secretaries of state head most major government departments and make up the majority of the Cabinet of the United Kingdom.
-There are currently 17 secretaries of state.
-They are all also currently members of Parliament elected to the House of Commons, although it is possible for them to be members of the House of Lords.

 Legal position

+In legislation, the term "Secretary of State" is interpreted under the Interpretation Act 1978 as referring to any one of the secretaries of state in use; in practice, such secretaries of state are each allocated a portfolio by the prime minister, and only exercise the powers in that portfolio.
+For example, the Secretary of State for Environment, Food and Rural Affairs has been appointed to manage national parks, but could theoretically exercise the powers of, for example, the secretary of state for Scotland at any time.
+There are exceptions, in that legislation sometimes refers to particular secretaries of state.

-Under the Ministerial and other Salaries Act 1975, a maximum of 21 secretaries of state can receive a salary.
+Under the Ministerial and Other Salaries Act 1975, a maximum of 21 secretaries of state can receive a salary.

-Legislation generally refers simply to "the secretary of state" without further elaboration.
-By virtue of the Interpretation Act 1978, this phrase means "one of His Majesty’s Principal Secretaries of State".
-Despite there only being one secretary of state in law, in practice, each secretary of state will perforce stay within their own portfolio.

-Secretaries of state, like other government ministers, are appointed through the royal prerogative.
+Secretaries of state and other government ministers are appointed by the monarch exercising royal prerogative on the advice of the government.
+By convention, secretaries of state must be a member of either the House of Commons or the House of Lords, but the prime minister can advise the monarch to confer a peerage to satisfy this requirement.

+Most secretaries of state are incorporated as a "corporation sole".
+This gives the minister a separate legal personality, allowing continuity in areas such as the ownership of property between office-holder changes.

 History

 Kingdom of England

-The origin of the office lays in the office of the king's private secretary.
+The origin of the office lies in the office of the king's private secretary.
 However, by the Tudor period, the office's purview had become more onerous.

 In 1539 or 1540, Henry VIII appointed two people to the office.
 After the Stuart Restoration, the practice of appointing two secretaries of state resumed.
-A formal division, in the form of the offices of the secretary of state for the Northern Department and the secretary of state for the Southern Department, was made in 1689, though the office was first divided into the Northern and Southern Department purviews in 1660.
+A formal division, in the form of the offices of the secretary of state for the Northern Department and the secretary of state for the Southern Department, was made in 1689, though the office had been first divided into the Northern and Southern Department purviews in 1660.

 After the Union

 In 1782, the responsibilities of these offices were changed, so that one would be responsible for foreign affairs and one for domestic affairs, thus establishing the embryonic offices of foreign secretary and home secretary.
 Over time, the number of secretaries of states grew, so that there were five in 1900 and 14 by 1996.
-There are currently 16 secretaries of state.
+There are currently 17 secretaries of state.